va3y/blog-old/content/first.md

 2. Really just the first reason, that's the whole point of the plugin.
 3. Here's a third pretend reason though a list with three items looks more realistic than a list with two items.

-Now we're going to try out another header style.
+Now we're going to try out another header style

 ### Typography should be easy